erikd/jenga/Readme.md

 # Using it

-For example, I wanted to build [haskellnews](https://github.com/haskellnews/haskellnews/) but its cabal had close to zero dependency bounds.
+For example, I wanted to build [haskellnews](https://github.com/haskellnews/haskellnews/) but its cabal file had close to zero dependency bounds.
 With `jenga` at least I could install the basic dependencies:

 ```